MaxFrank13/Virtual-Bulletin/README.md

 ## Description

 Use this app as a hub for research materials that you wish to share with a group or just keep in one location.
 Users are given the option to create groups and invite others to join.
 From there, a user can create bulletins to share with that group.
 Posts can be made to those bulletins the same way you would in the real world!

+This is a full stack application built using Handlebars as a templating engine, Express to route, Sequelize as the ORM, and Bulma as a CSS framework.
+Passwords are encyrpted using the bcrypt npm package.

 [Virtual Bulletins](https://mysterious-meadow-53370.herokuapp.com/login)